YourlocalJay/AIQLeads/UPDATE.md

 2. Prioritize schema validation and unit tests to maintain stability.
 3. Ensure `market_insight_model.py` supports geospatial queries and trend analysis.

-This version is fully .md-formatted and displays the path trees correctly for easy integration and updating.
+This `.md` file combines everything into a cohesive, markdown-formatted document for easy tracking and updating.